When comparing an elliptical versus treadmill, there are several factors that should weigh into your final decision.

 Make sure you test out the model you are interested in before you buy—ellipticals especially can have a vastly different feel.
 Also be wary of buying the cheapest model—you often get what you pay for with these cardio machines.
 There is no need to buy a $3000 machine, but at the same time the cheapest model probably really is the ‘cheapest’ model.

-Used machines can be a good choice because, usually ‘used’ means barely used, for the average person who bought the machine with high hopes.
+Used machines can be a good choice for an ellipitcal or a treadmill because, usually "used" means barely used, for the average person who bought the machine with high hopes.
 But check everything out and ask lots of questions before you buy.